BenConstable/phpspec-laravel/README.md

 ## Usage

-### Test as normal
+### Testing without Laravel

 If you're not using any code specific to the Laravel environment, then you don't need to do anything differently.
 Just write your phpspec tests as normal!

-### A header
+### Testing with Laravel

-If you want to take advantage of Laravel's aliases, or use some of [helper functions](http://laravel.com/docs/5.0/helpers), extend your specs from `PhpSpec\Laravel\LaravelObjectBehavior`.
-This will stop the errors you'll typically see.
+If you want to take advantage of Laravel's aliases, or use some of its [helper functions](http://laravel.com/docs/5.0/helpers), extend your specs from `PhpSpec\Laravel\LaravelObjectBehavior`.
+This will prevent errors when testing.

 **For example, this class uses an alias:**